telerik/blazor-docs/knowledge-base/troubleshooting-js-errors-maximum-call.md

 1. Clear the browser cache.
 1. Reopen Visual Studio and rebuild the app.

-By clearing the browser cache, the `the telerik-blazor.js` file will reload and the error should go away.

 You can also add a cache buster for your end users, which will have the same effect: